 - the minimum return air fare plus $0.24 each way from the witness’ home to the airport if the distance is more than 300 km.

-A witness who is summoned but does not attend at the hearing, or produce the documents or things specified in the Summons, without lawful excuse, may be subject to contempt proceedings in the Superior Court of Justice.
+A witness who is summoned but does not attend at the hearing, or produce the documents or things specified in the summons, without lawful excuse, may be subject to contempt proceedings in the Superior Court of Justice (a legal process where a person is accused of violating a court order or failing to respect the court’s authority, and could face fines or imprisonment)

 For more information on the how to obtain and deliver a summons, you can read the Tribunal’s Guide to Preparing for a Hearing Before the HRTO.